 Known for its rich history and cobblestone streets, Boston has earned the nickname "The Walking City" and rightfully so.
 Bustling public transport systems sprawl across the city, and crosswalks are often full of commuters, tourists and residents.
 But in recent years, the state capitol has proven to be a danger for pedestrians, and legislation is moving to change that by lowering the speed limit to 25 miles per hour.

 Pedestrian accidents are serious business, with the Governors Highway Safety Association reporting that, nationally, 2,368 people on foot were killed in traffic in the first 6 months of 2016.
-While the reduction of five miles per hour seems rather miniscule, the risk of a pedestrian sustaining a fatal injury by a vehicle decreases from 20% with the limit set at 30mph down to 12% when vehicles are traveling at 25mph.
+While the reduction of five miles per hour seems rather miniscule, the risk of a pedestrian sustaining a fatal injury by a vehicle decreases from 20 percent with the limit set at 30mph down to 12 percent when vehicles are traveling at 25mph.
 To give the law more teeth, the city plans to institute fines that tack on ten dollars per mile per hour overage in addition to the regular cost of a speeding ticket.
 The violation will also be reflected on the drivers' license.

 State roads remain unaffected by the change, as do any roads that have a sign posted enforcing a different speed limit.
 The mayor's goal is to focus on Boston, identify the causes and main areas in which pedestrian fatalities are the highest, and wipe out the death toll entirely by 2030.
 A task force named Vision Zero, backed by the Boston EMS, Police, and the City of Boston itself, seeks to eliminate traffic fatalities.